 Travels with Lenya to the south of France to work on Die Dreigroschenoper, stopping in Paris to discuss a production of Der Zar lässt sich photographieren with Mme.
 Bériza-Grévin.
 They stay at Hostellerie de la Plage, Cyr sur Mer.
 Brecht, Helene Weigel, Elizabeth Hauptmann rent a villa in Le Lavandou.

 31 August 1928

-Die Dreigroschenoper (May-September 1928, Bertolt Brecht).
+Die Dreigroschenoper (May-September 1928, Bertolt Brecht and Elisabeth Hauptmann).
 Theater am Schiffbauerdamm, Berlin; Theo Mackeben, conductor; Erich Engel, director.
 Die Dreigroschenoper becomes an instant hit, and theaters throughout Germany announce future productions.
 At Weill's insistence, Universal Edition produces popular editions of the songs.

 15 October 1928

 "Berlin im Licht" (October 1928, text probably by either Brecht or Weill, officially credited to Weill).
 Military band version: Wittenbergplatz; Hermann Scherchen, conductor.
 Song version: October 16, 1928; Krolloper; Paul Graetz, voice.

 7 February 1929

 Kleine Dreigroschenmusik für Blasorchester (December 1928-January 1929).
 Staatsoper am Platz der Republik (Kroll), Berlin, Preussische Staatskapelle; Otto Klemperer, conductor.

 22 May 1929

 Das Berliner Requiem (November-December 1928, Bertolt Brecht).
 Frankfurt Radio; Ludwig Rottenberg, conductor.